nylas/inbox-scaffold-ios/README.md

 2. `cd <project directory>`

-3. `pod install`

-After Cocoapods has installed dependencies, open the project's .xcworkspace (not the .xcproj).
-Have fun!
+3. `pod install`.
+After Cocoapods has installed dependencies, open the project's .xcworkspace.

+4. Open the app's `Info.plist` file in Xcode.
+Before you can run the app and authenticate an account with Inbox, you need to create an App ID by signing in to your Inbox Developer Account and creating a new application.
+	- Fill in the `INAppID` with a valid App ID.
+	- Update the URL Scheme for the `inbox-api` URL Type to be `in-<your app ID>`

 ### Communication